moggsy74/shinken/doc/source/05_thebasics/macros.rst

 Certain macros may themselves contain other macros.
 These include the "$HOSTNOTES$", "$HOSTNOTESURL$", "$HOSTACTIONURL$", "$SERVICENOTES$", "$SERVICENOTESURL$", and "$SERVICEACTIONURL$" macros.

-.. tip::  If, you need to have the '$' character in one of your command (and not referring to a macro), please put "$$" instead.
-Shinken will replace it well
+.. tip::  If you need to have the '$' character in one of your commands (and not referring to a macro), please put "$$" instead.

 Example 1: Host Address Macro